Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 Must-Have

-This extends catalog, providing an all-in-one platform for reading (e.g. purchased, renting, borrowed).
+This extends catalog, providing an all-in-one platform for reading (e.g. purchased, rented, borrowed).

 Readers can have access to robust in-app support and ‘Help’ sections with a live chatbox